bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-auth0-sso-for-bitrise.md

 ## Navigating to the Single Sign-On page of Bitrise

-If you are an Org owner on Bitrise, you will have to use the **Single Sign-On** tab to set up a SAML SSO connection between Azure AD provider and your Bitrise Org.
+If you are an Org owner on Bitrise, you will have to use the **Single Sign-On** tab to set up a SAML SSO connection between Auth0 and your Bitrise Org.

 1. On your Bitrise [Dashboard](https://app.bitrise.io/dashboard/builds) click your avatar, then click [**Account settings**](https://app.bitrise.io/me/profile#/overview) in the dropdown.![](/img/ssopage1.png)
 2. The **Overview** page displays all the Orgs you’re a member of.
 Select the Org where you wish to set up the SAML SSO connection.![](/img/overview.png)